WUI Fire Evacuation and Sheltering Considerations — Assessment Planning and Execution

 Why This Platform Exists

-This platform serves as a training and educational tool for community officials, emergency managers, and first
+This platform serves as a training and educational tool for community officials, emergency managers, and first responders.
+It provides:

 green fire and person A structured